GIS 101 Introduction to GIS

 1. Identify spatial data and the major components of a GIS.

-1. Recognize and identify spatial data.
+1. Recognize and classify types of spatial data.

 3. Discuss how spatial data is used in GIS applications.